APTrust/dart-docs/docs/dart2/users/workflows/batch_jobs.md

+---
+description: >-
+  Run a DART 2 batch of jobs through a single workflow by defining them in a spreadsheet with the required columns.
+---

 # Batch Jobs

 Batch jobs allow you to define a series of jobs in a spreadsheet and then run all of the jobs through the same workflow.
 Note that a [workflow](./index.md) typically includes a BagIt profile, often with default tag values already filled in, and one or more upload targets.